by Lance Hill | Apr 23, 2025 | How To, Mirliton, Uncategorized

 Mealybug and nest.

-Mites can be controlled with the same alcohol spray or with neem oil or insecticidal soap (follow the instructions on the label).
+Mites can be controlled with the same alcohol spray, neem oil, or insecticidal soap (follow the instructions on the label).

-Sprays will only kill the living mites, so you may have to repeat weekly spraying for a few weeks.
+Sprays will only kill the living mites, so you may need to repeat the spraying process weekly for a few weeks.

 Click here for a short fact sheet on how to identify signs of mites.